Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Bradley Sills - Bank of America Merrill Lynch

-Oh, hi, guys.
+Hi, guys.
 Thanks for taking my question.
-With regard to the 1,000 and the tens of thousands seat kind of deals, the big enterprise deals, I know there are a lot of things you're working on to get those pushed over the finish line.
+With regard to the 1,000 and the tens of thousands seat deals, the big enterprise deals, I know there are a lot of things you're working on to get those pushed over the finish line.
 But where is the emphasis?
-Would you say it's kind of changing perception of Tableau as that enterprise class vendor with the right data governance, security, and compliance?
+Would you say it's changing perception of Tableau as that enterprise-class vendor with the right data governance, security, and compliance?
 Is it more just on how do you make the transition from having potentially hundreds of on-premise licenses to subscription?
-And then also the partner channel, how do they play into kind of assisting in some of these deals?
-I guess, where is the general focus?
+And then also the partner channel, how do they play into assisting in some of these deals?
+I guess where is the general focus?

 Adam Selipsky - Tableau Software, Inc.

 Hi, Brad.
 Thanks for the question.
 It's Adam.
-I'm going to apologize in advance, if this is frustrating answer, but it's my honest answer.
+I'm going to apologize in advance if this is frustrating answer, but it's my honest answer.
 It's really all of the above.
 It's across the board.
-I think I've talked very consistently from my first call about this push to really be a mission-critical enterprise technology platform is not something simple.
+I think I've talked very consistently from my first call about this push to really be a mission-critical enterprise technology platform.
+It's not something simple.
 It's not something quick.
 It's not something which happens in one department.
 It's not a sales push, for example.

 I've talked about how it starts actually in product development.
-A lot of it is around security, governance and compliance.
+A lot of it is around security, governance, and compliance.
 You can get a lot of departmental wins really without being a highly governed application.
 It's pretty much not going to happen that you're deployed as an enterprise standard across tens of thousands of people without IT and security considerations really being front and center.

-So, certainly also in marketing, in terms of being really good at marketing too, IT departments, as well as to our traditional end user and analyst base.
-It's not an or, it's an and.
-And it's not just marketing to them, it's providing all the materials and aids which are useful to them, things like case studies of other enterprises that have gone through this, and different industries, different use cases and white papers around scalability, deployment, security, architecture, and then of course, sales, really getting better and better of long-term account management, and then things like support.
-Once you're in a mission critical platform, you have to be up and in the rare occasion that you're not up, you have to really be on your game in terms of how you respond to customers, to escalations and that type of things.
+It's certainly also in marketing in terms of being really good at marketing to IT departments, as well as to our traditional end user and analyst base.
+It's not an "or", it's an "and".
+And it's not just marketing to them, it's providing all the materials and aids which are useful to them, things like case studies of other enterprises that have gone through this in different industries, different use cases, and white papers around scalability, deployment, security, architecture, and then of course, sales, really getting better and better at long-term account management, and then things like support.
+Once you're in a mission-critical platform, you have to be up.
+And in the rare occasion that you're not up, you have to really be on your game in terms of how you respond to customers, to escalations and that type of thing.

-So I think if we're a simple or one or two things that you could do, a lot more companies would do it.
-It's precisely the multitude of things that have to be done simultaneously to make it challenging, but it all starts with having a great product that provides great value.
+So I think if it were as simple or one or two things that you could do, a lot more companies would do it.
+It's precisely the multitude of things that have to be done simultaneously that make it challenging, but it all starts with having a great product that provides great value.
 And we're lucky to have that, and I'm really proud of the team for the amount we've built all of those capabilities I just mentioned throughout the past year.
 But in all those areas, I think we have a significant opportunity to get a lot better.

 Bradley Sills - Bank of America Merrill Lynch

-Great.
-Thanks so much, Adam.
+Great, thanks so much, Adam.
 And then maybe just on general seasonality of the business over the last couple years as you've made this shift more towards enterprise type deals, should we expect more seasonality like this from kind of Q3 to Q4 going forward?
 Thanks.

 Thomas Edward Walker - Tableau Software, Inc.